Erotic literature: Sex manual

 The ancient Chinese versions of the sex manual include the texts that contain the Taoist sexual practices.
 These include books that show illustrations of the ideal sexual behavior because sex in this religion is not considered taboo but a manifestation of the concept of the yin and yang, wherein the male and female engage in an act of "joining of energy" or "joining of essences".
 The belief is that proper sexual practice is key to achieving good health.
 The manuals included the Ishinpo text, which is a medical document that also included sections devoted to sexual hygiene and sexual manuals of the Tang and Han dynasties.

-Chi kung manuals include warming a wet towel and covering penis for a few minutes, then rubbing one direction away from base of penis hundreds of times daily, similar to chi kung.
+Qigong manuals include warming a wet towel and covering penis for a few minutes, then rubbing one direction away from base of penis hundreds of times daily, similar to qigong.
 Squeezing sphincter while semi-erect or fully erect dozens of times daily, particularly a few hours before intercourse will help delay orgasm or enhance non-ejaculatory pleasure.
-The Universal Tao system was developed by Mantak Chia to teach Taoist meditative and exercise techniques to balance the body and increase and refine one's vital energy, or chi ("chee").
+The Universal Tao system was developed by Mantak Chia to teach Taoist meditative and exercise techniques to balance the body and increase and refine one's vital energy, or qi.
 Front and back channel, the back channel is where the perineum is located between anus and scrotum moving up the tailbone to the crown, the front channel is moving down the front of your body down the midline.
 Breathing up the back channel and then breathing out from the front channel down to and from the abdomen moves chi.
 Many practices combined help chi to be transformed into spiritual energy or shen.

 Not all sex manuals were produced to arouse or inform readers about sexual acts.
 Some were created as a form of satire or social criticism, as in the case of a mock-sex manual produced in the early sixteenth century by Pietro Aretino.
 It was in response to the clerical censorship of the nude engravings of the Roman artists Marcantonio Raimondi.
 This was released in cheap wood, with a corresponding sonnet serving as the voice of the characters.

+Erotic memoir

+Erotic memoirs are a subgenre of erotic literature that blend personal experiences with sensual storytelling.